 Cities

-[edit]- 1 Riohacha – the capital, with 167,000 inhabitants
+[edit]- 1 Riohacha – the capital, is a less-touristed beach town on the Caribbean coast

 Other destinations

-[edit]- 1 Cabo de la Vela.
-A beautiful well-known beach in the desert of the Peninsula de la Guajira.
+[edit]- 1 Cabo de la Vela – a beautiful well-known beach in the desert of the Peninsula de la Guajira.
 Trips could be booked from Santa Marta or Riohacha.

-- 2 Punta Gallinas.
-The most northern point of Colombia and South America.
+- 2 Punta Gallinas – the most northern point of Colombia and South America.
 Beautiful dunes, desert, exotic beaches and sacred indigenous cultures.

 Get in